-NOMINEES AS CLASS I DIRECTORS -- TERMS EXPIRE 1998
+CLASS I DIRECTORS -- TERMS EXPIRE 1998

-RICHARD G. LESSER, 60.
+RICHARD G. LESSER, 61.
+Director since 1995.

-Mr. Lesser has been Executive Vice President of the Company since 1991 and Chief Operating Officer of the Company since 1994.
+Mr. Lesser has been Executive Vice President of the Company since 1991, Chief Operating Officer of the Company since 1994 and President of the T.J.
+Maxx and Marshalls Division ("The Marmaxx Group") since 1995.
 Mr. Lesser was Senior Vice President of the Company from 1989 to 1991, President of the T.J.
 Maxx Division from 1986 to 1994, Senior Executive Vice President-Merchandising and Distribution in 1986, Executive Vice President-General Merchandise Manager from 1984 to 1986 and Senior Vice President-General Merchandise Manager from 1981 to 1984.
-Mr. Lesser is a director of Reebok International Ltd. JOHN M. NELSON, 63.
+Mr. Lesser is a director of Reebok International Ltd.

+JOHN M. NELSON, 64.
 Director since 1993.
-Member of the Executive Compensation Committee.
+Chairman of the Board, Chairman of the Executive Committee and member of the Finance Committee.

 Mr. Nelson has been Chairman of Wyman-Gordon Company since 1991 and was Chief Executive Officer from 1991 to 1994.
 Mr. Nelson was employed by Norton Company from 1959 to 1990, serving as Chairman and Chief Executive Officer from 1988 to 1990, and President and Chief Operating Officer from 1986 to 1988.
-Mr. Nelson is a director of Brown and Sharpe Manufacturing Company, Cambridge Biotech Corporation, Commerce Holdings, Inc. and Stocker & Yale, Inc.
+Mr. Nelson is also a director of Brown and Sharpe Manufacturing Company and Cambridge Biotech Corporation.

-BURTON S. STERN, 70.
+BURTON S. STERN, 71.
 Director since 1956.
 Member of the Audit Committee.